 Power washing both the interior and exterior walls of your commercial space is a great way to get out any stains or excess dust that remains.
-By planning to power wash the various areas of your commercial space, you will be able to have a polished space that is ready for your employees to move into.
-After the initial post-construction power washing, it is recommended to organize quarterly power washing for your commercial space so that it looks its absolute best year-round.
+Through power washing, you can have a polished space that’s ready for your employees to move into.
+After the initial post-construction power washing, it is recommended to organize quarterly power washing for your commercial space.
+This way, it can look its absolute best year-round.

 10. Removal of Excess Building Supplies or Tools